Manhattan Child Support Lawyer

 Beyond navigating the basic guidelines, our team at Caffey, Johnson & Ingels can provide insight into the nuances of Kansas child support law that might not be immediately apparent.
 For instance, did you know that Kansas takes account of not just income, but also the potential income, which could impact the obligation dramatically?
 We are committed to explaining every facet of your situation to ensure you fully understand your rights and obligations.

 Do you have concerns about your child support matter?
-Call Caffey, Johnson & Ingels today at (785) 434-3005 or contact us online to schedule a free consultation with our child support attorneys in Manhattan, KS.
+Call Caffey, Johnson & Ingels today at (785) 434-3005 or contact us online to schedule a free consultation with our child support attorneys.

 What Sets Us Apart